-Ghosts and ghouls come out to play for a selected number of scary nights from September 6 through November 2, 2109, during Universal Orlando's Halloween Horror Nights.
-Billed as "The World's Premier Halloween Event," Universal Orlando's 80s theme features 10 terrifying haunted houses, five terrifying scare zones, and live entertainment to scares the wits out of even the most daring thrillseekers.
+Ghosts and ghouls come out to play for a selected number of scary nights during Universal Orlando's Halloween Horror Nights.
+Billed as "The World's Premier Halloween Event," this annual tradition features 10 haunted houses, five terrifying scare zones, and live entertainment to scares the wits out of even the most daring thrillseekers.

 This event series also features street performers and surprising "creeptastic" fun.
 For those wanting to go for several nights, Universal Orlando offers package deals for stays at their resorts.
 Visiting Universal Orlando in October is an ideal time to go as the weather has cooled a bit and crowds have thinned out during the day.

 There's a strategy to getting the most out of this scary event so be prepared with a little ticket information.
 This event requires a separate ticket; it is not included with your Universal Orlando theme park admission.
 If you are not attending Halloween Horror Nights, then you will need to leave the theme park early on these special event days.

 - Get your ticket early: You can purchase your Halloween Horror Night ticket in advance online.
 By purchasing online, you will not only receive a discounted price, but you will also avoid the long lines at the ticketing window and secure your spot for the most popular event evenings since some nights do sell out well in advance.

 - Buy a Flex Pass: A single night of Halloween Horror will cost more than $100 if you purchase the ticket at the gate.
 But, for about $10 less than that you can purchase a multi-night pass.

 - Save time with an Express Pass: With this special pass as an add-on to your event ticket, you can skip regular lines one time at all haunted houses and on participating rides.

 Horror Nights Tips